Cash in Coins For Free

 Local Banks: Many local banks have coin-counting machines available for their customers.
 Simply bring in your coins, and the machine will count them for you.
 Some banks may have a coin-counting fee, but many offer this service for free if you have an account with them.

 Credit Unions: Credit unions often provide free coin-counting services to their members.
 If you are a member of a credit union, inquire about their coin-cashing options.
+Because credit unions are member-owned nonprofits, they are statistically more likely to maintain expensive coin-counting machines in their lobbies compared to national commercial banks.

 Walmart: Walmart has coin-counting machines in many of their stores.
 You can exchange your coins for a Walmart e-gift card or receive cash at the customer service desk.